 IDE Secondary Slave UDMA: This allows you to select the mode of operation for the hard drive.
-The default is Auto.

 Auto: The computer will select the optimal setting.
 Disabled: The hard drive will run in normal mode.

 USB Keyboard Support: This controls the activation status of an optional USB keyboard that may be attached.
 The default is disabled.